neyo55/hng-team-4-bot-pr/README.md

-# Documentation for GitHub Bot Repository
+# Detailed Documentation on GitHub Bot Deployment with Setup Guide

 ### Overview:
 This repository contains the code for the GitHub bot that interacts with pull requests (PRs).
 The bot provides real-time deployment status updates, including links to the deployed environments.
 It also cleans up containers and resources associated with closed PRs.